felixcs1/langchain-app/README.md

 - How do albs access private subnets
 - Do you need nginx and alb, whats the difference
 - Route 53 points to albs, which have https listeners, but the alb dns is still callable in browser over http, how?
+- Do you tend to deploy to default VPC (cheaper?)

+## Todo

+- Use an API gateway to front the app
+- Manage ollama model loading with a lambda
+- Switch front end to use serverless

+## Done
+- Switch Ollama container from fargate to provisioned ec2 with GPU enabled